 - Done better with a pair of Funny Background Events: as soon as Mario and Luigi are trying to get their bearings around Koopa's city, a cyclist collides with a yellow car and is electrocuted.
 In one of the last scenes, before the final confrontation with Koopa, the same car can be seen with a skeleton on the hood.

-- Brooklyn Rage: From Mario.
+- Brooklyn Rage: Mario has a temperamental personality and, appropriately enough, sports a Brooklyn accent.
 Luigi is considerably more mellow.

 - The Cameo: Lance Henriksen loves those plumbers, man.